Conartisttt/PWA-Text-Editor/README.md

 This is a text editor that allows users to create notes or code snippets so that they can be reliably retrieved for later use.
 It is a single-page application that meets the PWA criteria.
 It features a number of data-persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 It can be used with or without an internet connection.

-This application is deployed using Render [here](insert link to deployed application)
+This application is deployed using Render [here](https://pwa-text-editor-0wj9.onrender.com/)

 ## Technologies Used

+- HTML
+- CSS
+- Javascript
+- Express.js
+- Node.js
 - Webpack for bundling
-- Service Worker for use offline
+- Service Worker for offline use
 - IndexedDB for database storage
-- Mongoose ORM

 ## Usage

+- When you open the text editor, IndexedDB immediately creates a database storage

-- When you enter the command to invoke the application, `node index.js`, the server is started and the Mongoose models are synced to the MongoDB database
+- When you enter content and click off of the DOM window, the content in the text editor is saved with IndexedDB

-- When you open API GET routes in Insomnia for users and thoughts, the data for each of these routes is displayed in a formatted JSON

-- When you test API POST, PUT, and DELETE routes in Insomnia, you are able to successfully create, update, and delete users and thoughts in the database

-- When you test API POST and DELETE routes in Insomnia, you are able to successfully create and delete reactions to thoughts and add and remove friends to a user's friend list
+- When you reopen the text editor after closing it, the content in the text editor is retrieved from IndexedDB

+- When you click on the install button, the web application can be downloaded as an icon on your desktop

+- If you go offline, the page will still load as the static assets are pre cached upon loading along with subsequent pages and static assets

 ## Credits

+* Starter code provided by edX Boot Camps LLC.
-- Application written by Conner Martin aka Conartisttt
+* All updates made by Conner Martin aka Conartisttt